Roadmap

 • Long-term memory with semantic recall — persistent via SQLite and backed by a real embedder (OpenAI or Voyage AI; hash fallback for offline dev).

-• Auto-extraction — an optional background task pulls durable facts from each exchange and deduplicates them before storing.
+• Long-term user state — opt-in user_state: true enables a background extractor that pulls durable facts from each exchange and deduplicates them before storing.
+Embedder and extraction model are auto-derived from your configured providers.

 • Multi-backend support (Anthropic, OpenAI, Gemini, Cohere, Deepseek, Groq).